 Do you believe in ghosts?
 Spirits?
-Well, every country in the world has it own spooky stories, movies and landmarks.
+Well, every country in the world has its own spooky stories, movies and landmarks.
 And in this case, South Korea is no exception.
 Whether you believe in ghosts or not, these spookiest places in Korea are definitely giving me sinister vibes.
-Perhaps, if you’re on the brave side and want a little bit of a goosebump inducing thrill for your next trip to Korea, do consider visiting these scary places!
+Perhaps, if you’re on the brave side and want a little bit of a goosebump-inducing thrill for your next trip to Korea, do consider visiting these scary places!

-P.S. if you’re traveling around South Korea whilst searching for these spookiest places in Korea, take a look at our recommendations on halal restaurants in Seoul and Busan, you won’t be disappointed!
+P.S. if you’re travelling around South Korea whilst searching for these spookiest places in Korea, take a look at our recommendations on halal restaurants in Seoul and Busan, you won’t be disappointed!

 1. Lotte World Korea Haunted House